-Originally I’m from a small village in North Western Germany.
-I’ve always been a nut for geography and other countries, since I was a little kid.
+I’m from a small village in North-Western Germany.
+I’ve always been a nut for geography and exploring other countries since I was a little kid.
 Especially Japan and Eastern Asia – they’ve always been my passion!

-After finishing college, nothing was holding me back anymore so I left on a working holiday visa for a year in Australia... and never really returned.
-The last 10 years were a colourful mix of travelling and working in different locations around the world: I was barkeeping in Spain, spent 5 years working in IT in Ireland, then moved to Canada working as receptionist for a whale watching company.
-Then I continued onwards to New Zealand for a similar role with a dolphin swimming company in Kaikoura... and at last returned to Germany for a while, where I worked for a tour operator in Munich as specialist for Northern Asia.
+After finishing college, nothing was holding me back, so I left on a working holiday visa for a year in Australia and never really returned.
+The last ten years have been a colourful mix of travelling and working in different locations around the world.
+I was barkeeping in Spain; I spent five years working in IT in Ireland, then I moved to Canada to work as receptionist for a whale watching company.
+Then I continued to New Zealand for a similar role with a dolphin swimming company in Kaikoura.
+After all this, I returned to Germany for a while, where I worked for a tour operator in Munich as a specialist for Northern Asia.

-I joined Travel Nation in Brighton in 2016 and am looking forward to sharing my travel passion to help you to realise your own world explorations!
+I joined Travel Nation in 2016 and I love sharing my travel passion to help other people realise their own world explorations.

 I started my career in tourism working for marine tour companies in Canada and New Zealand, then worked as Sales and Product Manager for a tour operator specialised in tailor-made Asia trips in Munich, Germany